-WE LEAD THE WAY IN FUNDING EMERGING CANCER RESEARCHERS
+WE LEAD THE WAY IN FUNDING EARLY-CAREER CANCER RESEARCHERS

 Cure Cancer Australia is dedicated entirely to research.
 We identify, assess and fund the research we believe has the best possible chance of finding a cure.
 We don't just fund research into one type of cancer.
 We want all cancers cured.
 That's why we've been front and centre in the fight against cancer for 50 years, and in that time, we've funded over 483 research grants to more than 316 individual researchers.
 To help us achieve this, we have a collective team of passionate researchers, donors, fundraisers and partners all working together to support us in our mission to Cure Cancer Australia.